PrincetonUniversity/python_machine_learning/README.md

 This workshop provides an introduction to machine learning using Python.
 Participants will use Scikit-Learn, NumPy and Matplotlib to solve problems using supervised and unsupervised machine learning techniques.

-For more PICSciE/RC workshops on machine learning see [Spring 2024 line-up](https://researchcomputing.princeton.edu/learn/workshops-live-training).
+For more PICSciE/RC workshops on machine learning see the [Spring 2024 line-up](https://researchcomputing.princeton.edu/learn/workshops-live-training).

 ### Getting Help